Mark Kennedy (police officer): Ratcliffe power station trial

 The case against six activists accused of conspiracy to commit aggravated trespass at Ratcliffe-on-Soar Power Station collapsed following the revelation of Kennedy's activities as an undercover policeman.

 Danny Chivers, who was one of the six successful defendants in the case, said Kennedy was not just an observer, but an agent provocateur.
-"We're not talking about someone sitting at the back of the meeting taking notes - he was in the thick of it."
+"We're not talking about someone sitting at the back of the meeting taking notes – he was in the thick of it."

 In a taped conversation obtained by BBC Newsnight and broadcast on 10 January 2011, Kennedy told an activist he was "sorry" and "wanted to make amends".
 Kennedy admitted he had been a serving police officer at the time of the Ratcliffe arrests, but said he was not one now.
 He also told the activist "I hate myself so much I betrayed so many people...I owe it to a lot of good people to do something right for a change ...
 I'm really sorry."

 Crown Prosecution Service (CPS) barrister Felicity Gerry was forced to withdraw the case against the activists after Kennedy confessed to the set-up, evidence of which the CPS had withheld from the defence.
 The CPS also withheld the fact that Kennedy was giving testimony under the false name Mark Stone using a false passport supplied by the police.
 Secret tapes recorded by Kennedy were also withheld by the CPS.
 The Guardian reported that "Kennedy's tapes were secret evidence that could have exonerated six activists, known as the "deniers" because they claimed not to have agreed to join the protest" and "evidence gathered by the Guardian now suggests it was the Crown Prosecution Service rather than the police that withheld the tapes".
 CPS lawyer Ian Cunningham faced dismissal after a report by Sir Christopher Rose criticised Cunningham for failing to ask questions about Kennedy's involvement in the Ratcliffe plot.

 Media

 Kennedy is one of several now-exposed undercover police officers profiled in the book Undercover: The True Story of Britain's Secret Police (2012).
-A planned television drama series is based on the story of the undercover officers.
+A television drama series is based on the story of the undercover officers.

 The play Any Means Necessary is based on the infiltration of the Ratcliffe-on-Soar power station protest.
 It was the staged at Nottingham Playhouse in February 2016.

+Andy Whittaker produced a series of podcasts for BBC Sounds about Kennedy.
+Whittaker looked at the effect the officer's actions had on the groups, friends and partners he became acquainted using his false identity.
+Called 'Undercover' it was released 23 January 2024.